mlc-mlapis/demo-angular-modal-gallery/README.md

 The purpose of this demo is to show how to include `ModalGalleryModule` to Angular application which is compiled via `ngc` compiler and run as an app in AOT mode.
 It should help to solve the issue described here:  https://github.com/Ks89/angular-modal-gallery/issues/110

+To show the difference between `angular-modal-gallery` and `primeng` components, the `slider` PrimeNG component is included.

 How to run this demo:

 * Make a local clone of this repo